-Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
-Major individual governmental funds and major individual enterprise funds are reported as separate columns in the fund financial statements.
+Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Major individual governmental funds are reported as separate columns in the fund financial statements.

 Basis of Accounting